sanjanachauhann/Vibezz/README.md

 - **Bookmark Posts**: Never lose track of your favorite content.
 Bookmark posts to revisit them later at your convenience.

 - **Authentication with Appwrite**: Vibezz ensures secure user authentication and data management through Appwrite.
 Sign up, sign in, and logout seamlessly with email sessions, all managed effortlessly by Appwrite's powerful features.

-### Technology Stack

-- **React with JSX Elements**: Utilizing the power and flexibility of React with JSX to create dynamic and interactive user interfaces.

-- **Appwrite for Authentication and Data Storage**: Leveraging Appwrite's capabilities to handle user authentication, session management, and post storage with ease.

-- **Tailwind CSS for UI Styling**: Crafting visually appealing UI elements and layouts using Tailwind CSS, ensuring a sleek and modern user experience.

-- **Expo Libraries for Media Capture**: Seamless integration with Expo libraries to capture images and videos directly within the app, enhancing user convenience.

-- **React Navigation for Routing**: Navigating through different screens and stacks effortlessly using React Navigation, ensuring smooth transitions and user flow.
 ### Snapshots
 - **Sign Up page , Sign In Page and the Splash Screen respectively.**
 ![Vibezz Logo](https://cloud.appwrite.io/v1/storage/buckets/66222dd0d4afb4dfc4ff/files/662f889c00395e2c561a/view?project=661d3132619b9d997567&mode=admin)